3 Month Strength and Power Program for the Tactical Athlete.

 encounter.
 Not only does this accomplish these objectives but equally important, assists the operator in aiding

-following: (A) Sagittal plane which separates the left and right sides of the body, (B) Frontal plane which separates
+them in preventing Musculoskeletal (MSK) injuries.
+The three anatomical planes of human movement are thefollowing: (A) Sagittal plane which separates the left and right sides of the body, (B) Frontal plane which separates

 the anterior and posterior of the body and (C) Transverse plane which separates the upper (superior) and lower